ember-learn/guides-source/guides/release/code-editors/index.md

 A sophisticated text editor for code, markup and prose.

 [ember-cli-sublime-snippets](https://github.com/terminalvelocity/ember-cli-sublime-snippets) - Ember CLI snippets for Sublime Text 3.

 [ember-component-template-split-view](https://github.com/mmitchellgarcia/ember-component-template-split-view) - Super simple Sublime Text plugin that will let you open corresponding template or route files with Ember.js components.

 ## Neovim

-An honorable mention to Neovim, a hyper-extensible Vim-based text editor with a good range of ember extensions.
+An honorable mention to Neovim, a hyper-extensible Vim-based text editor with a range of ember extensions.
 You'll want to remove any linter / completion manager you currently have installed (or disable them for `.js`, `.ts` or `.hbs` files), and follow the install guides for the following packages:

 [Conquer for Completion (COC) for Neovim](https://github.com/neoclide/coc.nvim) -  an Intellisense engine for Neovim which takes control over all linting, hinting, and language-server integration.